 This is an innovative addition that takes place during the regular church service and includes all the elements of “big church”—except that the children play games at the end.
-There’s a time of singing, an offering is taken, Bible lessons are taught, and there is always a message from the Junior Church preacher.
+There’s a time of singing, an offering is taken, Bible lessons are taught, and there is always a message from the one of the Children's Church leaders.

-Other activities planned throughout the year include cookouts and field trips, but the highlight for Junior Church is the annual summer camp at Rapidan Baptist Camp.
+Other activities planned throughout the year include cookouts and field trips, but the highlight for Children's Church is the annual summer camp at The Wilds Christian Camp.
 For many children, this camp is the first extended time away from home without family.
 The week features fun and games and solid preaching from the Bible.

 VACATION BIBLE SCHOOL